milos-p-lab/VB6-on-Windows-11/README.md

 ```

 This project aims for maximum stability and compatibility with legacy VB6 projects, and therefore ships the original SP6 version by default.

 ---

+## 🛠️ Installation

+1. Download the `Visual-Basic-6-for-Win10-11.exe` installer from the [Releases](https://github.com/milos-p-lab/VB6-on-Windows-11/releases/) page.
+2. Run the installer (self-extracting archive) with administrative privileges.
+3. Follow the prompts; all required files will be extracted and configured automatically.
+4. After installation, launch VB6 from the desktop shortcut, which is created automatically by the installer for your convenience.

+✅ Tested successfully on:

+- **Windows 11 (23H2, 24H2)**
+- **Windows 10 (22H2)**
+- **Windows 7 SP1**
+- **Windows Server 2003 R2**
+- **Windows XP SP3**

+---